Lab Policy

 Results

-The results section should plainly state the results, which will often be test metrics that evaluate the performance of your models, but you may certainly consider other statistics or visualizations.
+The results section should plainly state the results, which will often be test metrics that evaluate the performance of your models.

 Discussion